Tania Bryer: Career

 After beginning her career in a sales position at Vogue magazine, Bryer joined Sky News in 1991 as a weather presenter.
 The following year she replaced Ulrika Jonsson on TV-am's daily morning show, Good Morning Britain.
 In 1997, Tania was involved in a segment of the satirical show Brass Eye in which she warned of the dangers of "cloud damage".
 Bryer has presented fashion and entertainment shows such as The Supermodels and Showbiz Weekly and presented and co-produced the critically acclaimed Newsmakers series and a six-part series on the fashion industry for Sky News.
 She also hosted Basic Instincts, a twelve-part series on human behaviour for Sky One.
 Bryer joined CNBC International in 2011 as Host and Executive Producer of CNBC Meets with Tania Bryer.
 Alongside CNBC Meets with Tania Bryer, The CNBC Conversation and Sky News Sunrise, in 2017 Bryer was host and executive producer of CNBC's travel series, Trailblazers.

 She has covered the 2012 Olympic Games in London for Foxtel and has also contributed on Radio 4's Today programme, ITV's This Morning and appeared on BBC's Celebrity Masterchef and in the series finale of US television drama, The Royals.
-She has written for various publications including OK! magazine, and has been the London correspondent for the New York City-based CBS shows Entertainment Tonight' ' and Inside Edition.
+She has written for various publications including OK! magazine, and has been the London correspondent for the New York City-based CBS shows Entertainment Tonight and Inside Edition.

+CNBC Meets

-CNBC MeetsCNBC Meets with Tania Bryer airs globally on CNBC.
+CNBC Meets with Tania Bryer airs globally on CNBC.
 The series profiles celebrities and their philanthropy.
-Bryer has interviewed amongst others, Bill Clinton, Sir Richard Branson, Jimmy Carter, Angelina Jolie, Tom Cruise, Matt Damon, Sean Penn, Archbishop Desmond Tutu, Mayor of London Boris Johnson, Cherie Blair, Tony Blair, Bob Geldof, Naomi Campbell, Sir Philip Green, Chelsea Clinton, Tamara Mellon, Jon Bon Jovi, Andre Agassi, will.i.am, Jessye Norman, Prince Albert II of Monaco, Carla Bruni-Sarkozy, Prince Andrew, The Duke of York, Lang Lang, Maria Sharapova, Diane von Furstenberg and Dolly Parton.
+Bryer has interviewed amongst others, Bill Clinton, Sir Richard Branson, Jimmy Carter, Angelina Jolie, Tom Cruise, Matt Damon, Sean Penn, Archbishop Desmond Tutu, Mayor of London Boris Johnson, Cherie Blair, Tony Blair, Bob Geldof, Naomi Campbell, Sir Philip Green, Chelsea Clinton, Tamara Mellon, Jon Bon Jovi, Andre Agassi, will.i.am, Jessye Norman, Prince Albert II of Monaco, Carla Bruni-Sarkozy, the former Prince Andrew, Duke of York, Lang Lang, Maria Sharapova, Diane von Furstenberg and Dolly Parton.